 Check the contract with the limo company to see if the tip is already included.
 If not, the standard rule of thumb is around 15%.
-Give them the tip at the end of the evening.
+Give them a tip at the end of the evening.

 Many hairdressers charge more for weddings, so they typically don’t expect a tip.
 However, there is nothing wrong with giving them the standard 15-20 percent that you would tip them in a salon.
-Give them the tip after they provide the service.
+Give them a tip after they provide the service.

 Consider the makeup artist part of the beauty team.
-The tip should be at least 15% of fee—more if they stay through the ceremony and reception for touchups.
+The tip should be at least 15% of the fee—more if they stay through the ceremony and reception for touchups.